elypia/elypian-font/README.md

 all characters, and to objectively determine the optimal or most correct shape for them.

 * Each strip must be a square of one grid cell or rectangle that is one cell wide.
-* Strips map start with a slant by cutting off one or both sides.
+* Strips may start with a slant by cutting one or both sides.
 * Only the shorter side may be slanted.
 * All slants that appear must slant at a 45 degree angle.
 * Parralel slants should not be within one grid cell of eachother.